bentonam/build-your-first-couchbase-application/exercises/exercise7/exercise7-instructions.md

 **9\.** We now need to publish our Development View to Production.
 To do this scroll up to the top of the page, and click on [Views](http://127.0.0.1:8091/index.html#sec=views&viewsBucket=default).

 **10\.** Make sure you are on the **Development Views** tab and next to `_design/dev_products` click on the "Publish" button.
 You will get a notification that the Design Document already exists and it will ask you to confirm that you want to overwrite it, click "Confirm".
-This will move your `product` Design Document to production and create the index against all of the documents in the entire bucket for all of the views in the view.On Sale
+This will move your `product` Design Document to production and create the index against all of the documents in the entire bucket for all of the views in the view.

 ---

 ### Exercise 7.b - Querying the Recent View

-On the homepage we need to output products whose data indicates that they are actually on sale, instead of a hard-coded list, we will want to limit out results to 8 products.
+On the homepage we need to output products whose data indicates that they are actually on recent, instead of a hard-coded list, we will want to limit out results to 8 products.

 **1\.** Open `exercise7/com/example/ProductService.cfc` in your IDE